 DRC will write a final report to the Planning Board.

-NDC will then request a Historic Area Work Permit (HAWP) from HPC.
+NDC would then request a Historic Area Work Permit (HAWP) from HPC.

-City must review plan separately for stormwater and tree conservation plans.
+City must review the plan separately for stormwater and tree conservation.

 A group led by Roger Schlegel has now crowd-sourced a list of some 70 issues that remain unresolved with the developer’s current site plan for the proposed Takoma Junction development.
 You can read the entire list here.